Faculty & Staff Accessibility Resources

 Gwynedd Mercy University does not discriminate on the basis of race, age, national origin, religion, sex or disability in the administration of its educational, admission, scholarship or loan policies.

 Here you will find a number of resource links, necessary documentation, and guided directions for making your courses or environment accessible for everyone.
+Get started by checking out our Accessibility Quick-Tips guide and our Overview of Universal Design for Learning.

 Students with accommodations may choose to take their tests or other assessments through the Testing Center.